Kintyre/jmespath/README.md

 ## Documentation

 Full documentation regarding this app, how to use it, along with various tips and tricks about how to best extract and format your JSON events is available on the GitHub wiki page.
-See the official [JMESPath for Splunk documention](https://github.com/Kintyre/jmespath/wiki/).
-Many "run-anywhere examples are provided throughout to help new users get a solid understanding of this tool.
+See the official [JMESPath for Splunk documentation](https://github.com/Kintyre/jmespath/wiki/).
+Many "run-anywhere" examples are provided throughout to help new users get a solid understanding of this tool.

 ## Installation & Configuration